-The organisation has been producing public reports on environmental and social values through the Seeing Report (formerly known as the Environment and Social Values Report) since 1997/98.
-The report is part of our commitment to communicate with the community, staff and other stakeholders and to monitor our performance in managing public forests for a range of values identified as being of particular importance to Forests NSW and our customers and stakeholders.
+The organisation has been producing public reports on environmental and social values since 1997-98.
+The Forests NSW sustainability report was entitled Seeing Report between 2001 and 2008.
+The title reflected our commitment to Social, Environmental and Economic reporting (Seeing).
+In 2009 the sustainability report was produced as an integral part of the Forests NSW annual report.
+Our history of reporting social, environmental and economic indicators is part of our commitment to communicate with the community, staff and other stakeholders and to monitor our performance in managing public forests for a range of values identified as being of particular importance to Forests NSW and our customers and stakeholders.

-The Seeing Report, as Forests NSW annual sustainability report on our Ecologically Sustainable Forest Management (ESFM), became part of our requirements under the NSW Forest Agreements, when these agreements were signed in 1999 and 2002.
+Forests NSW has a commitment to produce a corporate annual sustainability report on our Ecologically Sustainable Forest Management (ESFM), as part of our obligations under the NSW Forest Agreements from 1999.